rust-lang/rust/src/doc/rust.md

 A structure expression can terminate with the syntax `..` followed by an expression to denote a functional update.
 The expression following `..` (the base) must have the same structure type as the new structure type being formed.
-The entire expression denotes the result of allocating a new structure (with the same type as the base expression) with the given values for the fields that were explicitly specified and the values in the base record for all other fields.
+The entire expression denotes the result of constructing a new structure (with the same type as the base expression) with the given values for the fields that were explicitly specified and the values in the base expression for all other fields.

 ~~~~
 # struct Point3d { x: int, y: int, z: int }